lmondada/dphil-thesis/content/03_compiler/05_gts.md

 slug = "sec-gts-def"
 +++

+In the second part, we will review two approaches to defining minIR graph transformation semantics, one based on the DPO construction and the other a generalisation of it that formalises the "equivalence classes of circuits" proposed in @Jia2019.

 We conclude this chapter by presenting two ways to specify the valid transformations of minIR GTSs.
 The first and simplest are graph transformation rules, ubiquitous in graph transformation theories; the second generalises